mi3nts/summer2021/hannah/dailyNotes.md

 ## April 26, 2021
 Starting building sensors
 ## June 1, 2021
--Started writing up instructuable for MediaWiki
+-Updated by original Wiki instructable that followed my new assignment
-<p> -Created and worked on Atmospheric Aersols page on MediaWiki <p/>
+<p> -Created and worked on Atmospheric Aersols page on MediaWiki (need to still update references) <p/>
 -Converted thesis to a wiki file